 5) It is the responsibility of the entrant to enter the correct class.
 Note: In previous years the judges commented that entrants have a better chance of scoring well if ciders are entered in the correct class.

-9) Entrants must specify the residual sugar (glucose + fructose + sucrose), ABV and carbonation level of each entry, along with any other information requested in the 2020 Conditions of Entry and Regulations and the 2020 Style Guide (see Appendix A).
+9) Entrants must specify the residual sugar, ABV and carbonation level of each entry, along with any other information requested in the 2023 Conditions of Entry and Regulations and the 2023 Style Guide (see Appendix A).
 Entrants are advised to pay particular attention to sweetness levels when entering as entries may be disqualified or the judging score downgraded if entered incorrectly.
+A small leeway on sweetness of up to ± 2 grams per litre (g/L) is allowed for products at the intersection of classes.

-10) Entrants must pay all customs, duty, and transportation costs to the delivery address.
+10) Entrants must pay all customs, duty, and transportation costs to the delivery address in Victoria.

 11) Entries become the property of Cider Australia.